Overview

 6.3.
 Finding recipes [Done by Kevin]

-command is implemented as well as design considerations that were taken into account during its implementation.
+The following section describes how the find command is implemented as well as design considerations that were taken into account during its implementation.

-Some possible future improvements are also suggested to improve the functionality of the find
+Some possible future improvements are also suggested to improve the functionality of the find command.

 6.3.1.
 Implementation